OfficialKrisHass/Copper-Engine/Documentation/Guide/05 - Input.md

 Copper-Engine also supports mouse axes.
 A mouse axes returns how much has the mouse moved in the given axis (direction) since last frame.

 Copper-Engine provides `"Mouse_X"` for left (-1) and right (1), and `"Mouse_Y"` for up (1) and down (-1).

-We will be using Mouse axes more thoroughly in the next guide.

 ## Terminology
 Here are some of the terms you should understand after reading this guide.